beingbing/java-springboot/src/main/java/be/springboot/pp/maven/info.md

 - **Maven Wrapper (mvnw)**: It allows you to ship your project with a Maven binary so developers don't need to install Maven manually.
 - **Transitive dependencies**: Maven automatically resolves dependencies of dependencies.
 If you depend on Library A, and Library A depends on Library B, Maven will automatically download Library B as well.

+## What can go wrong
+- direct dependencies depending on different versions of same transitive dependency.
+Termed as **Dependency conflict**.
+During DFS, project version at a lower depth will be considered.
+And if both are on same level, then the one found first will be considered.
+- Never make transitive dependencies as direct dependency until you actually need it, just to resolve conflicts.
+Otherwise it might conflict in your other direct dependencies which were using it internally.
+-